PrismarineJS/auto-alpaca/README.md

-# auto-squid
+# auto-alpaca

 ./install.sh

 then add in a cron ./update.sh

-Auto-update flying-squid without githook
+Auto-update numerous-alpaca without githook